ASP vs DSP: which one do I choose for my IoT application?

 The most obvious advantage is that analog filters have excellent resolution, as there are no ‘number of bits’ to consider.
 Analog filters have good EMC properties as there is no clock generating noise.
 There are no effects of aliasing, which is certainly true for the simpler op-amps, which don’t have any fancy chopping or auto-calibration circuitry built into them, and analog designs can be cheap which is great for cost sensitive applications.

-Sound great, but what’s the bad news?
+Sounds great, but what’s the bad news?

 Analog filters have several significant disadvantages that affect filter performance, such as component aging, temperature drift and component tolerance.
 Also, good performance requires good analog design skills and good PCB layout, which is hard to find in the contemporary skills market.